salsabilafcr/Customer_Segmentation_Using_RFM/README.md

 # Customer Segmentation Analysis using RFM Method
-In an increasingly competitive online retail era, understanding customer behavior and needs is key to maintaining a competitive advantage.
-Therefore, a customer segmentation analysis using the RFM (Recency, Frequency, Monetary) method was conducted on an online retail dataset.
-This data covers transactions from a specific time period and provides valuable insights to improve the effectiveness of marketing and customer retention strategies.
+This project aims to perform customer segmentation analysis on online retail data using the RFM (Recency, Frequency, Monetary) method using the Python programming language.
+The data used includes information about customer purchasing behaviour, such as purchase frequency, transaction value, and last purchase time.

+This analysis provides valuable insights into customer purchasing behaviour and helps design more effective marketing strategies.
+By understanding the characteristics of each customer segment, companies can optimise marketing efforts and improve overall customer retention and conversion.

+## Problem Statement
+In the face of an increasingly competitive market, understanding customer profiles is crucial to designing effective marketing strategies.
+The main challenge is how to categorise customers into different segments based on their transaction characteristics, in order to design the right strategy to increase retention and conversion.

+## Objectives
+- Identified existing customer segments based on the RFM method.
+- Designed special programmes to increase conversion and transaction numbers from high potential segments.
+- Encouraged customers in inactive segments to return to transactions by designing appropriate special programmes, with the aim of increasing their engagement.

 ## Project Strategics
 The customer segmentation analysis was conducted using the RFM method, which divides customers based on three main factors: